Automobile (Passenger Vehicle)

 For your transition to independent driving in-car sessions, you must be familiar with the concepts presented in the following documents:

 Before your in-car sessions, your instructor will ask you to watch the video clip associated with the relevant module.
-Video clips are also available in the Preparation for On-Road Instruction (PPTX, 63.9 Mo) presentation.
+Video clips are also available in the Preparation for On-Road Instruction (PPTX, 63.9 MB) presentation.

 Formative on-road evaluations are done by the instructor during in-car sessions 5, 10 and 15.
 In-car session 15 is the summary session before the SAAQ road test.